sreerag-ms/conways-game-of-life-group-project/README.md

 # Implementing and Extending Conway's Game of Life as a Web Application

 ## Project Features
 - Web-based implementation of Conway's Game of Life with modern UI
 - Multiple rule sets beyond the standard Conway rules
 - Pattern library with classic structures
 - Real-time simulation with adjustable speed
 - Data visualization of population metrics
 - Customizable grid colors and appearance
-- Responsive design that works on various screen sizes

 ## Index